rubinghimire/energy-visualization-dashboard/README.md

     `panel serve energy_dashboard.ipynb`
   - Access the dashboard via `localhost:5006/energy_dashboard`
-- HTML (alternative): access the dashboard by running the html file in a server environment
+- HTML (no installation required): access the dashboard by running the html file in a server environment

 # Credits

-- [Thu Vu](https://www.conscientiousgeek.com/) for being my guide
+- [Thu Vu](https://www.conscientiousgeek.com/) for sharing the base code

 # License